Buenos Aires, the vibrant capital of Argentina, is a city where the passage of time is painted in the colors of its seasons. Here, the

-You could find a clear example of this you could see on Avenida Alvear or Avenida Libertador, full of monuments and majestic buildings, Libertador Avenue is one of the most beautiful and colorful to travel, especially in a bike tour for its comfortable and spacious bike path.
+You could find a clear example of this on Avenida Alvear or Avenida Libertador.
+Full of monuments and majestic buildings, Libertador Av. is one of the most beautiful and colorful Avenues.
+It is really worth to go all over it, specially on a bike tour, for its comfortable and spacious bike path.

 2) Plaza de Mayo

-it is the place where the city of Buenos Aires was founded, but above all, it is the place where the most important political events in Argentine history took place.
+Plaza de Mayo is the place where the city of Buenos Aires was founded, but above all, it is the place where the most important political events in Argentine history took place.